 As Myanmar is rich in natural resources and features a comparatively young labor force and a strategic location in Southeast Asia, foreign investors have understood the case for investing there.
 But challenges remain, including poor infrastructure, a weak legal system, and political instability.
 Given Myanmar’s large agricultural sector, it is not a particularly complex economy and ranks 120 out of 146 in the world for economic complexity.

 Until recently, Myanmar had been implementing additional FDI-friendly policies and streamlining its business registration process.
 Financial reforms were introduced in 2019 to make processing payments and accessing capital easier for investors by relaxing some capital controls and improving convertibility of the kyat into foreign currencies.
 In 2020, Myanmar also introduced tax holidays for investment in priority sectors including agriculture, tourism, and infrastructure, though the specific terms vary depending on investment location.
-In recent years, top sources of inbound FDI have included Singapore, China, and Japan.
+In recent years, top sources of inbound FDI have included Singapore, China, and Thailand.

 Recent Investment/Supply Chain Policies

 - [Possible New Policy/Program] On April 21, 2022, Reuters reported that Myanmar’s central bank will exempt certain foreign entities and investors from a new policy that requires foreign exchange to be converted into local currency.
 This exemption extends to firms operating in special economic zones and/or companies with specific approval by the Myanmar Investment Commission.

 - On August 1, 2018, the Myanmar Companies Act, approved by the president on December 6, 2017, came into effect.
 Among other measures, the act allows foreign investors to hold up to 35 percent of shares in a domestic company without the company losing its status as a "Myanmar Company."